spiffdev/help-pages/pages/04.Spiff-Concepts/06.Asset-Library/02.frames/docs.md

 #### Placing your Frames

 Placing your frames is made very simple with the use of [regions](https://help.spiff.com.au/spiff-concepts/workflows/step-details/regions).
 A region is an area that defines the location where the content in your step is placed on the panel.
+Simply find out the region in which you want your frame to appear on the panel and then add your chosen frame(s).

 Frames are created as grey vectors in illustrator and are exported as SVG’s and uploaded to the Frames TAB in the asset gallery.
 Only SVG’s in this folder will be able to be used in the upload step.
 See uploading frames for more help on how to set up an SVG for spiff.